• Save

 EMI Monthly Payment Formula

 In some math-heavy applications of Python, it may be acceptable to use single letter variable names, however, we typically prefer that our variable names be descriptive and somewhat self-documenting with readability and maintainability being our highest priorities.
-How to properly balance the competing priorities of descriptive variable names with readability and conciseness is ultimately up to you –the code author.
+How to properly balance the competing priorities of descriptive variable names with readability and conciseness is ultimately up to you: the author of the code.

 154.38548432685917